payu-india/CMS-Chatbot/docs/Virtual Cards/reactnative-sdk-integration/virtual-card-integration.md

 metadata:
   robots: index
 ---
-You can integrate Virtual card using `payu-ppi-react` SDK in Flutter.
-This section describes the procedure to integrate Virtual Card using Flutter SDK.
+You can integrate Virtual card using `payu-ppi-react` SDK in React Native.
+This section describes the procedure to integrate Virtual Card using React-Native SDK.

 # Overview